How long does it take to get a credit card?

 How soon can I use a credit card once I’ve been approved?

-If your credit card issuer allows you to use a virtual credit card, you can use it as soon as you’re approved.
-If not, you’ll have to wait 7 to 10 business days for it to arrive in the mail.
+If your card issuer allows you to use a virtual credit card, you can use it as soon as you’re approved.
+If not, you’ll have to wait for the physical card to arrive in the mail.

 Factors that can delay credit card approval times

-Sometimes, you may find out almost instantly you’re approved for a new credit card.
-But other times, the issuer may need more time to review your application or ask for additional information.
+Sometimes, you may find out almost instantly that you’re approved for a new credit card.
+Other times, the issuer may need more time to review your application or ask for additional information.

 • Your credit reports could be frozen.